Featured image (above): Still from the winner of our 2024 Black Merlin Visionary Film Award, OUR GRANDMOTHER THE INLET

 ALL films accepted into the festival as official selections are considered "in competition" and eligible for awards unless filmmakers/film submitters opt out.
 Based on submissions, awards may include:

-* The Black Merlin Visionary Film Award - chosen from all film submission categories by our Curation Community.
-This award honors an outstanding and unique cinematic creation, and it is essentially our Grand Prize
+* The Black Merlin Grand Prize - chosen from all film submission categories by our Curation Community

 * Best Feature Film Award - chosen by our Curation Community from film submissions in the feature film category